 Goblins: Life Through Their Eyes takes a good hard look at the Unfortunate Implications of labeling whole races Always Chaotic Evil.
 It portrays the titular goblins not as monsters but as people who live and love.
 It shows us that what Player Characters see as just an XP haul isn't so fun when you're the one they're killing to level up.

-In the Chapter 26 of the Spanish webcomic 5 Elementos, the author show the effects of a civil war in a world inhabited by lots and lots of people with superpowers.
+In the Chapter 26 of the Spanish webcomic 5 Elementos, the author shows the effects of a civil war in a world inhabited by lots and lots of people with superpowers.